An email client in Newton’s tradition

 - One client, every account.

-- Gmail, Microsoft 365, Fastmail, ProtonMail, and any IMAP host in one application, one settings panel, one keyboard map.
+- Gmail, Microsoft 365, Fastmail, ProtonMail, Apple Mail / iCloud (one app-specific-password wizard provisions IMAP mail plus iCloud calendar and contacts), and any IMAP host in one application, one settings panel, one keyboard map.

 - Native protocols, not the IMAP lowest-common-denominator.

-- Gmail through the Gmail API, Microsoft 365 through MS Graph, Fastmail through JMAP, ProtonMail through a reverse-engineered Proton API with OpenPGP decryption on-device, IMAP for the rest.
+- Gmail through the Gmail API, Microsoft 365 through OWA, Fastmail through JMAP, ProtonMail through a reverse-engineered Proton API with OpenPGP decryption on-device, IMAP for the rest.
 Labels stay labels, threads stay threads.

 - Cross-platform, including the platforms most clients skip.

-macOS, Linux, iOS, and Android shipping today; Windows and a web app at
+- macOS, Linux, Windows, iOS, Android, and a web app at

-app.epistles.comin build.
+app.epistles.comall shipping today.
 Newton had Mac, Windows, iOS, and Android; Linux was never on their list.
-It is on ours, with native.deband AppImage builds from the same codebase as the Mac app. - Local-first storage.
+It is on ours, with native.deband APT, DNF, and Flatpak repos atrepo.epistles.com, all from the same codebase as the Mac app. - Local-first storage.

 - Every message is cached in a local SQLite database, encrypted at rest by your operating system.
 Search runs against that local index in milliseconds, on a plane, with the wifi off.

-- Calendar and contacts in the same room.
+- Calendar and contacts in the same client.

-- CalDAV, CardDAV, JMAP, Google, and Microsoft, alongside the mail.
+- CalDAV, CardDAV, JMAP, Google, Microsoft, and Apple iCloud, alongside the mail.
 An invite is a thread you can also see on a calendar.

 - Keyboard-everywhere, without the tax.